-Traditionally, the regular individual income tax return filing deadline is April 15; however, because of the Washington D.C.
-Emancipation Day holiday around that time, the deadline can be extended.
-Please check www.azdor.gov for updates to the current filing year.
+Traditionally, the regular individual income tax return filing deadline is April 15; however, there are times when the deadline can be extended.
+Please check for updates to the current filing year.

 Individuals can find all tax forms and instructions on the ADOR website, or by visiting our local offices.
 Please note that the Arizona tax package and Arizona Booklet X Volumes 1 and 2 are now available to download from our website.
 Taxpayers can also find fillable tax forms online.